The card has been produced to recognise the key role care workers have in supporting individuals in every community in Wales.

 Tesco – you will be able to go to the front of any queue with your card.

-Waitrose - you will be given priority access to Waitrose shops without having to queue
+Waitrose - you will be given priority access to Waitrose shops and checkouts without having to queue.

 Aldi – your card will give you priority access to Aldi stores.

 At all supermarkets please make sure you show your social care worker card, along with a form of photo ID, if required.

 The following benefits are also available to you:

 AO.com – you are eligible for AO.com’s free delivery and timeslot offer.
 Just place your order online at ao.com or via inbound sales, pay in full and then send an e-mail with an image of your social care worker badge, with the order number in the subject box, to HealthCareDiscount@ao.com.
 Between three and five days after delivery, AO.com will refund the applicable timeslot and delivery charges and text you to confirm when it’s been done.

 Silver Cloud: this resource provides online programmes to help you ease stress, sleep better or to just cope and maintain a healthy mind during these challenging times.
 Sign up and use the access code WALES2020.